 An International Journal of Spectroscopy

-A journal of the Society for Applied Spectroscopy—70 years of scientific excellence and education
+A journal of the Society for Applied Spectroscopy—over 70 years of scientific excellence and education

 To gain full access to Applied Spectroscopy, please log in with your SAS account.

 Please use the following link to view abstracts and table of contents for the journal:

 Applied Spectroscopy is one of the world's leading spectroscopy journals, publishing high-quality articles, both fundamental and applied, covering all aspects of spectroscopy.
 Established in 1951, the journal is owned by the Society for Applied Spectroscopy and is published monthly.
 The journal is dedicated to fulfilling the mission of the Society to “…advance and disseminate knowledge and information concerning the art and science of spectroscopy and other allied sciences.”
 All manuscripts are rigorously peer-reviewed.

 The journal publishes high-impact reviews, original research papers, and technical notes.
 In keeping with the Society's educational mandate, Focal Point Review papers are free to view.
 This means that the articles are freely available at the time of publication to scientists, students, and the general public worldwide.